am80l/react-demo-app/README.md

 #### Need to solve
 These were identified as issues we would like to improve on.
 Below are the issues and their potential solutions if applicable.
 - Separate the widget build from LC main application
-  * Via independent build strategy.
-Requires a dedicated build / deploy cycle.
-More info: Nolan P
+  * Via independent build strategy *see deploy diagram.
+POC Nolan P
 - Documentation
   * JSdoc, coverage reporting, release notes
-  * TODO env for docs and release notes, automatable
+  * TODO env for docs and release notes, pref automatable push
 - Localization
   * Via Yahoo react-intl using format.js http://formatjs.io/react/
 - SDK distribution design/Multiple widgets strategy
   * Solved by React’s component based design.
 Components talk to each other via stores built on Flux architecture
 - Class naming conventions
-  * Solved in React via js interpolation.
+  * Solved in React via js interpolation/prefixing.
 Solved in LESS/SASS with &- naming convention https://github.intuit.com/TTcom/product-compare-chart/blob/master/src/less/pcc.less
 - Better development with watch (only build new files)
   * Solved with web pack watch, and optionally w/ hot reload
 - Minified AND compressed production files
-  * AWS limitation
+  * Cloudfront
   * TODO, parallel
-- ReactJS
-  * Yes
 - API v2 of LC
   * TODO part of execution
 - Implementation design